Aliases for GANAB Gene

 GeneCards Summary for GANAB Gene

 GANAB (Glucosidase II Alpha Subunit) is a Protein Coding gene.
 Diseases associated with GANAB include Polycystic Kidney Disease 3 With Or Without Polycystic Liver Disease and Autosomal Dominant Polycystic Kidney Disease.
-Among its related pathways are Calnexin/calreticulin cycle and Metabolism of proteins.
+Among its related pathways are Calnexin/calreticulin cycle and Protein processing in endoplasmic reticulum.
 Gene Ontology (GO) annotations related to this gene include hydrolase activity, hydrolyzing O-glycosyl compounds.
 An important paralog of this gene is GANC.

 UniProtKB/Swiss-Prot Summary for GANAB Gene